-Let’s get this right out of the way: bullies are horrible, bullying is universal, and a bully plot or subplot is a great way to establish an underdog character.
+Let’s get this right out of the way: bullies are horrible, bullying is universal, and writing a bully character is a great way to establish an underdog character.
 They’re also a very important topic for kids to read about.
 After all, who doesn’t want to comfort a bullying victim or see a bully change their ways?
-However, if you’re grinding this axe in your manuscript, you’re not the only one.
+However, if you’re writing about bullying, you’re not the only one.
 Far from it.
 One query recently made me almost fall out of my chair laughing when it read: “Since bullying has become such a big national issue…” (or something close to this sentiment).

 First of all, “has become”?!
 Where has this writer been?
 Bullying has existed since the dawn of time and, unfortunately and despite the heavy media attention it’s been getting in the last few years, will continue to exist.
 Kids (and even some adults) need to try out power dynamics, push boundaries, and be bad people in order to figure out how to (we hope) be good people.
 Often at the expense of others.
 It’s human nature.
 And even those who consider themselves universally bullied can be the villain in another even more put-upon kid’s story (as 30 Rock’s Liz Lemon discovered when she went to her high school reunion).
-It’s a horrible cycle and not even a boatload of all the fuzziest anti-bullying picture books will make a difference.
+It’s a horrible cycle and not even all the authors in the world writing about bullying will make a difference.
 Sad?
 Yes.
 True?
 I think so.

-So, how do we tackle the bullying issue in a way that pays attention to reality?
+So, how do we approach writing about bullying in a way that pays attention to reality?
 Let me just say, the bullying topic/character/plot in my slush pile is so tired that even a five-shot espresso drink won’t perk it up.
-Bullies are not exempt from all the writing tips out there on creating complex, multidimensional characters.
+Writing a bully character doesn’t mean you’re exempt from all the tips out there on creating multidimensional, complex characters.
 Especially if they’re the primary antagonist.
 But most of the bullies I see are invariably large, physically, dull, mentally, and disturbed, emotionally.
 The girl versions are always mean, pretty, and popular.
 The second an aspiring writer begins to weave a school scene, I know I’m going to invariably meet a) the quirky best friend and b) the bully, who slams around the hallway, slamming people in to lockers.

 If you manage this, you’ll be far ahead of the pack.
 I, for one, would actually like to read a complex bully character and a realistic bullying scenario.
 Until I find one, query letters promising to address this “recent” epidemic most often get an eyeroll from me because there is no bigger stereotype in the schoolyard canon.